PiotrFLEURY/pickled_cucumber/CONTRIBUTING.md

-# Contributing to cucumber_dart 🎨
+# Contributing to pickled_cucumber 🎨

-Thanks for opening the CONTRIBUTING file. cucumber_dart is open source and will continue to be.
+Thanks for opening the CONTRIBUTING file. pickled_cucumber is open source and will continue to be.
 If you want to make a suggestion, open an issue of propose a change, please read the following lines.

 ## Code of conduct 👥